 By differentiating this relation with respect to $T$, we find \\

-This is the modified Debye law at very low temperature in the MDR framework.
-Note that the first term in the right hand side gives the standard Debye law at very low temperature in the absence of quantum gravity effects.
+This is the modified Debye law in the MDR framework.
+Note that the first term in the right hand side gives the standard Debye law in the absence of quantum gravity effects.
 It's worth mentioning to note that modified specific heat changes with temperature.
-So, quantum gravity corrections in this case are temperature dependent as usual.
-Figure 9 shows the heat capacity of solid based on Debye model at low temperature as a function of temperature.
+Also quantum gravity corrections are temperature dependent as usual.

-Based on Debye model, the value of specific heat for solid at low temperature with MDR is larger than the corresponding value in the absence of MDR at a given temperature.

-\subsection{Modified Dulong-petit law}
+\section{Modified Dulong-petit law}

 Dulong and Petit found that the heat capacity of a mole of many solid substances is about $3R$, where $R$ is the universal gas constant.
 An equivalent statement of the Dulong-Petit law in modern terms is that, regardless of the nature of the substance or crystal, the specific heat capacity $C$ of a solid substance (measured in Joule per Kelvin per Kilogram) is equal to $\frac{3R}{M}$ where $M$ is the molar mass (measured in Kilogram per Mole).
 Thus, the heat capacity per mole of many solids is $3R$.
-Actually this statement is valid only at high temperature and in this case the specific heat is assumed to be temperature-independent in classical view point.
+Actually this statement is valid only at high temperature and in this case the specific heat is assumed to be temperature-independent in classical viewpoint.
 Now we reconsider this model in the MDR framework in order to see how quantum gravity effects modify the classical Dulong-Petit law.
 At high temperature when $T\gg T_{D}$, we can use the approximation $e^{x}-1\approx x$.
 Therefore, based on Eq.
 (27), the total energy of vibrating solid is given by

 By differentiating with respect to $T$, we find